Stop Procrastination Now! Causes, Fixes & Motivational Quotes

 Tackle unpleasant tasks now

 “Don’t procrastinate.
-Putting off an unpleasant task until tomorrow simply gives you more time for your imagination to make a mountain out a possible molehill.
+Putting off an unpleasant task until tomorrow simply gives you more time for your imagination to make a mountain out of a possible molehill.
 More time for anxiety to sap your self-confidence.
 Do it now, brother, do it now.” ─Author Unknown

 “Putting off an easy thing makes it hard.
 Putting off a hard thing makes it impossible.” —George Claude Lorimer